I started playing the drums when I was 7.

 My mom wanted me to learn to play Beatles songs, but once I heard AC/DC’s Back in Black CD, I just wanted to play AC/DC.

-I can play a bunch of AC/DC songs now plus dozens of our own original songs and several other classic rock songs.
+I learned to play a bunch of AC/DC songs plus dozens of our own original songs and numerous other classic rock songs.

 The first time we ever played in public was at our Cub Scout talent show where we played TNT and Back In Black but we did not sing.
 A month later was a talent show at our school, and we played TNT, Back in Black, and Highway to Hell and sang the songs too.